Notable People

 He turned exile into a new institution

-The most concrete fact about Goldberg's later importance is that he helped build something rather than merely complain.
+The most concrete fact about Goldberg's later importance is that he helped build something rather than complain from the sidelines.

-The Dispatch author bio attached to his work repeatedly identifies him not just as a columnist but as a co-founder and podcast host.
+The Dispatch author bio attached to his work repeatedly identifies him as a co-founder and podcast host as well as a columnist.
 That matters.
 Plenty of anti-Trump conservatives ended up as free-floating cable critics or lonely newsletter stylists.
 Goldberg helped make a new editorial home for readers who wanted center-right analysis that did not require ritual deference to Donald Trump.

 Sometimes that makes him sound old-fashioned.
 That is part of the appeal.